 Tire damage could cause loss of vehicle control, accidents and serious or fatal injuries.

-The Tire Pressure Monitoring System shows a change in the rolling circumference of the tires via the indicator light in the instrument cluster.
+The Tire Pressure Monitoring System displays a detected change in tire rolling circumference by switching on the

-The Tire Pressure Monitoring System will not work if the ESC or ABS is malfunctioning ⇒ Troubleshooting.
+The Tire Pressure Monitoring System will not work correctly if the ESC or ABS is malfunctioning ⇒ Troubleshooting.

 Reference Pressure

-The reference pressure for the Tire Pressure Monitoring System is the recommended tire pressure for the tires installed at the factory when the tires are cold at maximum load.
-The reference pressure corresponds to the details on the tire pressure label ⇒ Checking the tire pressure.
+The reference pressure for the Tire Pressure Monitoring System is based on the recommended cold tire pressure for the tires installed at the factory under maximum load conditions.
+This reference pressure corresponds to the values shown on the tire pressure label ⇒ Checking the tire pressure.

-The Tire Pressure Monitoring System may not react at first or may not react at all when you are driving in a sporty manner, or on snow-covered or unpaved roads, when you are driving with snow chains, or in certain other situations.
-A change in the tread circumference of a tire is signaled by the Tire Pressure Monitoring System indicator in the instrument cluster (telltale).
+may not react immediately, or may not react at all, when the vehicle is driven in a sporty manner, on snow-covered roads, on loose or unpaved surfaces, with snow chains installed, or in other conditions where wheel speed varies more than usual.
+A change in the tread circumference of a tire is shown by the Tire Pressure Monitoring System indicator in the instrument cluster.

-As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
-Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
-Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
-Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.
+As an added safety feature, your Volkswagen Taos is equipped with a tire pressure monitoring system that switches on a low tire pressure telltale when one or more tires are significantly underinflated.
+When this telltale illuminates, stop as soon as it is safe to do so, inspect the tires, and inflate them to the proper pressure.
+Driving on a significantly underinflated tire causes the tire to flex excessively and overheat, which can lead to tire failure.
+Low pressure can also reduce fuel efficiency, accelerate tread wear, and affect steering response, cornering stability, and stopping distance.

 WARNING